← Return to entry

 Plain facts, all currently true:

-brainos learn, only kept when a check confirms they helped - · Fail-open contract: any error → emits nothing, exits 0, never blocks a session
+brainos learn, and only kept when a check confirms they helped - · Fail-open contract: any error → emits nothing, exits 0, never blocks a session